zerotrickpony/helloelectron/README.md

 There are also a number of parts of Electron that do not abstract multiple OS's at all.
 You'll find things like app updates, installers, and a few other things are just OS-specific implementations that you have to manually call by writing `if (process.platform === 'win32') {` type statements for.
-In this regard I feel that Electron is still helpful, but not really complete.
+In this regard I feel that Electron is still helpful, but certainly not complete.
 Perhaps these things will improve in the future.

 Building and packaging in particular is one of those aspects; there's no single builder and there's no crossbuild tools for Electron, you just have to debug each platform.
-I've done some of that for you, see below.
+I've done some of that for you, but see "Known issues" below.

 # Get Started